peering-manager/peering-manager/docs/templating/examples/nokia-sros.md

 ## Nokia SROS Sub - Route Policy

 The part does the creation of the Route Policies.
-If a route-policy has the tag dont-export, we will not export the policy to the router
+If a route-policy has the tag DONT-EXPORT, we will not export the policy to the router

 ```